-Chronic mental and emotional stressors can also contribute to an asthma diagnosis, as it stimulates white blood cells called mast cells, which then release histamine and a whole host of other inflammatory chemicals.
-In these cases, the nervous system needs a reset, which means removing anything that may be aggravating it.
+Chronic mental and emotional stressors can also contribute to an asthma diagnosis as they stimulate white blood cells called mast cells, which release histamine and many other inflammatory chemicals.
+In these cases, the nervous system needs a reset, which means removing anything that may aggravate it.
 Other thought-related stressors may include fear or worry about the future, overwhelm from life in general, grief or other feelings from loss, and other emotional stressors from relationships, work, etc.

 Chronic stress has a major negative impact on asthma.